hackerb9/halfshim/README.md

 	6: ENTRYPOINT L
 	7: ENTRYPOINT H

-HALFSHIM places received data starting at ADDR for LENGTH bytes and then jumps to ENTRYPOINT.
+ABSLDR places received data starting at ADDR for LENGTH bytes and then jumps to ENTRYPOINT.
 To send multiple files, set ENTRYPOINT to this code's ORG (2329H).

 ## Creating the bin file

-For cross assembly, use asmx -l -e -b2329H -C8080 HALFSHIM.ASM
+For cross assembly, use asmx -l -e -b2329H -C8080 ABSLDR.ASM

 Although it is not necessary for this program, you may wish to try [Mark Garlanger's hacked version of asmx][mgasmx] which has been